patchew-project/xen/SUPPORT.md

 NB that this refers to the ability of guests to have higher-level page table entries point directly to memory, improving TLB performance.
-On ARM, and on x86 in HAP mode, the guest has whatever support is enabled by the hardware.
+On Arm, and on x86 in HAP mode, the guest has whatever support is enabled by the hardware.

 This feature is independent
-of the ARM "page granularity" feature (see below).
+of the Arm "page granularity" feature (see below).

     Status, x86 HVM/PVH, HAP: Supported
     Status, x86 HVM/PVH, Shadow, 2MiB: Supported
-    Status, ARM: Supported
+    Status, Arm: Supported

 On x86 in shadow mode, only 2MiB (L2) superpages are available;
 furthermore, they do not have the performance characteristics